jonassibbesen/vgrna-project-paper/scripts/python/README.md

 # Pantranscriptome analysis Python scripts

-The Python scripts depend on the following packages: `pysam` and `biopython`.
+The Python scripts depend on the following packages: `biopython`.

 The scripts have been tested using Python 2.7.15 and 3.6.9 on Linux (CentOS Linux 7 and Ubuntu 18.04).